Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• projectId (string, required): Project ID
+• projectId (string, required): The project ID to create the variable in

-• key (string, required): Environment variable key
+• key (string, required): Environment variable name

 • value (string, required): Environment variable value